fearlessgeekmedia/Friendly.Bash/README.md

 - Message Placement: Functions for printing messages at specific lines or line/column positions on the terminal.
 - File Selector: Interactive file selection using fzf (requires fzf to be installed).
+- File Manipulation
+-- Check if a file exists using the fileExists function.
-- Text Replacement: Easily replace specified text in a file.
+-- Check if a directory exists using the directoryExists function -- Text Replacement: Easily replace specified text in a file.
 - CSV Column Extraction: Extract a specific column from a CSV file.
 - Line Filtering: Filter lines of a file based on a given pattern.
 - Confirmation Prompt: Simple confirmation prompt for user interaction.